yappy2000d/ClassPageTemplate/README.md

 ![](./images/image17.PNG)

-Add pictures and other elements, the most complete is shown in the figure:
+Add pictures and other elements.Complete is shown in the figure:

 ![](./images/image18.PNG)